lostjared/MX2.Graphics.Demo/README.md

 as a fallback where appropriate.
 Chain serialization uses the browser's native JSON support, so `json.hpp` is not required for this feature.

+### Startup and Loading

+Startup is split into two visible phases:

+1. `index.html` downloads `MX_app.wasm` and `MX_app.data` in parallel.
+The
+   loading screen displays the combined byte count, total size, and percentage.
+2. After both files are available, the screen switches to the shader-compilation console and reports shader progress, successes, and failures.

+The downloaded buffers are passed directly to Emscripten, avoiding a second WASM or data-file request.
+If streaming prefetch is unavailable or fails, the page falls back to Emscripten's standard loader.
+Servers that provide `Content-Length` and support `HEAD` requests allow the progress bar to show an exact total immediately; otherwise it remains indeterminate until the size is known.

 ## Requirements

 - A modern browser with WebGL 2 support.